NaomiProject/Naomi/README.md

 ## Sponsor Naomi

-Naomi is an MIT-licensed open source project with its ongoing development made possible entirely by the support of these awesome [backers](https://github.com/naomiproject/naomi/blob/naomi-dev/BACKERS.md).
+Naomi is an MIT-licensed open-source project with its ongoing development made possible entirely by the support of these awesome [backers](https://github.com/naomiproject/naomi/blob/naomi-dev/BACKERS.md).
 If you'd like to join them, please consider:

 - [Become a backer or sponsor on Open Collective](https://opencollective.com/projectnaomi).
 - [One-time donation via PayPal or crypto-currencies.](https://projectnaomi.com/support-naomi/#One-time-Donations)